 Mountain biking (including winter mountain biking) is permitted on all MH&T trails except Hemlock.
 Most MH&T trails are fairly flat with no significant elevation changes, this makes the riding suitable for bikers of all skill levels.
 Mountain bikes with knobby tires are essential on MH&T trails.
-Hybrid bikes are not suitable on MH&T trails.
+Hybrid bikes are not suitable on MH&T trails but can be used on the Narrow Gauge Trail, Carriage Road, Long Falls Dam Road and hut service roads (call for information, not marked on map).
 We also suggest taking a moment to read our blog entry on the subject of Mountain Biking the Maine Huts & Trails System it includes important information including trail closures and inaccessible routes.

 We want to give a big shout-out to the Carrabassett Region NEMBA and the Town of Carrabassett Valley for helping make mountain biking in this region possible!
 It is through our sponsorship and coordination that we’ve been able to create new trails and establish this area of Maine as a renowned destination for mountain biking.
 It’s with our coordination that we will continue to provide the best opportunities possible for mountain biking enthusiasts to beginners alike.
 Visit their website and help support our joint efforts in making this area the best riding in New England.

 Generally, and unless posted otherwise, trails are open for riding from mid-June to late-October.